Men use testosterone for many different reasons throughout their lives. Some, such as athletes and bodybuilders, use it for performance enhancement.

 Although some men report a much greater loss of size, this is often due to the development of abdominal fat and fat in the pubic area which only makes the shaft of the penis appear shorter.
 As these men lose weight, their penis size returns to normal.

 The Real Reason for Increased Penis Size

-However, men who have low testosterone may notice a change in the overall quality of their erections when using the hormone, and this becomes even more noticeable once the hormone levels have stabilized in their bodies.
+However, men who have Low-T may notice a change in the overall quality of their erections when using the hormone, and this becomes even more noticeable once the hormone levels have stabilized in their bodies.

 This is true even though measurable growth is minimal.
-For this reason alone, women often report a noticeable difference in their sexual pleasure following their partners’ regular use of testosterone supplements.
+For this reason alone, women often report a noticeable difference in their sexual pleasure following their partners’ regular use of T boosting supplements.

 For comparative purposes, the average intercourse session lasts anywhere from three to seven minutes, and therapists agree that it is very rare for the act of intercourse itself to last longer than 12 minutes.

 Another interesting fact to consider is the time it takes each sex to achieve orgasm through penetrative sex.
 Men often climax in roughly seven to 12 minutes; women, on the other hand, may need up to 20 minutes.